Shimoga district: Sports

 Shimoga district has three cricket stadiums: Nehru stadium, Jawaharlal Nehru college of engineering cricket ground and PES Institute of Technology Cricket ground.
 The first match played on the Nehru stadium was in 1974.
 Since then 13 matches have been played out of which 3 are Ranji matches.
 The Ranji match between Karnataka and Uttar Pradesh was hosted on the Jawaharlal Nehru cricket ground.

-Sagara has a very good cricket stadium called Gopalagowda Stadium, It is the only best leather pitch stadium in the district.
+Sagara has a cricket stadium called Gopalagowda Stadium.
+It is a leather pitch stadium in the district.

 The work on an international cricket stadium has started near Navule.
 The VISL cricket stadium is located in Bhadravathi.
 Shivamogga Lions represents the Shimoga zone in the KPL.
 Shimoga, Hassan and Chickmagalur districts come under the Shimoga zone in the Karnataka premier league.

 Gundappa Viswanath is a cricketer from Bhadravathi.
 He has played test cricket for India from 1969 to 1983 making 91 appearances.
 Bharat Chipli is a cricketer from Sagar who plays for Deccan Chargers.
 The 18th Junior National Athletic Championship was held in Shimoga.

 State-level kho kho and volleyball competitions are held in the district.
 The volleyball tournaments are held on the Kuvempu University campus and Nehru stadium.
 VTU inter-collegiate cricket, football, volleyball and handball tournaments are held in the districts.
 The district football team has won inter-district football tournaments.
 Shimoga was the host for the CBSE National Handball Championship in 2009.
 City-level basketball tournaments are conducted in Sahyadri College premises.
 Other sports tournaments held in Shimoga are table tennis; badminton; kabaddi; chess.
 There are proposals to upgrade the Nehru stadium in Shimoga.
 The upgraded stadium would contain a swimming pool of international standards, an indoor stadium, basketball court and a synthetic track.
 There are proposals to build sports stadium at Thirthahalli, Shikaripura and Soraba.